A report suggests that Daimler is now 3D printing replacement metal parts for some of their obsolete models.

 For those owners of older vehicles in the program, it means they may not have to prowl junkyards and classified ads to procure critical missing parts, as they might be available directly from the manufacturer for the indefinite future.

 For Daimler, it means they do not have to maintain a potentially costly large supply of very infrequently requested spare parts, nor do they have to maintain a production line capable of making batches of said parts.
+Look at your luck is often a chop gameplay bet365 casino bonus code.

 Instead, Daimler merely needs to maintain a digital inventory of the parts and have a means to produce them on 3D printers when required.
 Of course, those 3D printers could be shared and used for many other purposes, unlike a dedicated production line.